 – Letter written by Fritz Haber in 1887 at age 17

-When looking at the concept of “patriotism” in Astrology as evidenced by its presence in the human personality and its subsequent displays of behavior, two signs come to the forefront – Cancer and Sagittarius.
+When looking at the concept of “patriotism” in Astrology as evidenced by its presence in the human personality and its subsequent displays of behavior, two signs come to the forefront – that being Cancer, the Crab and Sagittarius, the Centaur.
 One sign is more apparent than the other due to its elemental foundation and House rulership.
 However, while the other sign is less obvious, it tends to exhibit patriotic behavior with a much wider range than the other and in ways far more extreme.

-Because of its watery foundation, the sign of Cancer shows its love of country from an emotional or “heart felt” core, along with that sign’s rulership over the 4th House of Home and Family, (in particular one’s Mother) extending outwards from a connection that’s intensely personal to also include one’s “Home”-land and “Mother”-land as well.
+Because of its elemental foundation of Water, the sign of Cancer shows its love of country from an emotional or “heart felt” core, along with that sign’s rulership over the 4th House of Home and Family (in particular one’s Mother) extending outwards from a connection that’s intensely personal to also include one’s “Home”-land and “Mother”-land as well.

 With the sign of Sagittarius’ foundation being Fiery, their patriotism is shown mainly through their actions and because that sign naturally rules over the 9th House of Philosophy, Organized Religion, and Higher Education, the more patriotic a Sagittarian’s deeds become the greater the likelihood of that person becoming a zealot in both mind and soul.

-Considering the above, it should be no surprise that one of the most controversial figures in modern History was a Mutable signed man whose efforts are the source behind the saving of human lives in the theoretical billions along with the destruction of human lives in the actual millions.
-A Sagittarian zealot who was dubbed “The Father of Chemical Warfare” and is considered one of the greatest scientific minds of his generation, German chemist, Fritz Haber.
+Considering the above, it should be no surprise that one of the most controversial figures in modern History was a Mutable signed man whose efforts are the source behind the saving of human lives in the theoretical billions but also the destruction of human lives in the actual millions.
+A Sagittarian zealot who was given the notoriously grim title “The Father of Chemical Warfare” and is considered one of the greatest scientific minds of his generation, German chemist, Fritz Haber.

 The scientist seen as Humanity’s protective angel to some and Mankind’s terminating demon to others – Fritz Haber.

-To say Fritz Haber was one of the greatest scientific minds of his generation is no small feat when considering his peers and colleagues were trailblazing pioneers such as Albert Einstein, Marie Curie, Max Planck, and Nicola Tesla whose collective efforts escalated modern Science to the heightened level it is today.
+To say Fritz Haber was one of the greatest scientific minds of his generation is no small feat when considering his peers and colleagues were such trailblazing scientists as Albert Einstein, Marie Curie, Max Planck, and Nicola Tesla whose collective efforts escalated modern Science to the advanced level it is today.

 But even so, within the Pantheon of scientific geniuses born in the middle of the 19th century, only Haber is credited for an invention which many believe to be the 20th century’s greatest achievement of scientific innovation.
 An achievement which not only expanded our working knowledge of the Universe, it positively altered the course of humanity’s progress on this planet.

-Conversely alongside J. Robert Oppenheimer who directed The Manhattan Project which created and utilized the world’s first nuclear weapons, Fritz Haber is one of the most vilified scientists of all time due to another invention of his making which elevated the horror of War to a level of incomprehensible terror the likes of which had not been experienced before in the history of Mankind.
+Conversely alongside J. Robert Oppenheimer the scientist who directed The Manhattan Project which created and utilized the world’s first nuclear weapons, Fritz Haber is one of the most vilified of scientific inventors due to another of his creations elevating the horrors of War to a new level of incomprehensible terror the likes of which had never been experienced before throughout Man’s history.

-Never was there such a man who gave and took so much from the world around him with his creations that brought both Life and Death all stemming from the same foundational source – his fervent love of country.
+Never was there such a man who gave and took so much from the world around him with his inventions both sustaining Human Life as well as exponentially ending it, and all of his efforts stemming from the same foundational source – his fervent love of country.

 Fritz Haber was born on December 9th, 1868 in Breslau, what was then Prussia is now Poland.
 An exact time of birth could not be found so a complete birth chart cannot be cast, but we can see where the planets were positioned on that mid-nineteenth century day and how they interact with one another.
 It must be stated that since the birth time is not known the standard time of 12 noon was used, but the House placements and the Pisces Ascendant are not definite and will not be referenced as such.

-Haber was born into a long line of wealthy Jewish merchants.
+Fritz Haber was born into a long line of wealthy Jewish merchants.
 Although his parents were related to each other as first cousins, they were very much in love and rebelling against the wishes of both family sides, they married.
-Fritz’s mother Paula had a complicated pregnancy and an extremely difficult birthing when she had Fritz, so much so she died when he was only 3 weeks old.
+Fritz’s mother Paula had a complicated pregnancy and an extremely difficult birth when she had Fritz, so much so she died not too soon thereafter when he was just 3 weeks old.

 Paula’s death devastated Fritz’s father, Siegfried.
-Not being able to cope raising his infant son on his own, he left Fritz to be cared for by his sisters.
+Unable to cope raising his infant son on his own, he left Fritz to be cared for by his two sisters.

 Needless to say the two never got along.